Dan Weekly | Safety Officer

 How did you become passionate about Safety?

 I saw a lot as a young apprentice working for a small company.
 Resources were limited.
 The training was what your journeyman could offer you on-site, and “safety was for the weak” was the attitude.
-In March 2011, I was on a job site and ended up arguing with a General Contractor (GC) foreman about safety for “his guys” on site.
+In March 2011, I was on a job site and argued with a General Contractor (GC) foreman about safety for “his guys” on site.
 He said, “You worry about your people, and I’ll worry about mine.”
-Safety on construction sites is something where every worker needs to be on board.
+Safety on construction sites is something every worker needs to be on board.

 What is the best advice you’ve received from a peer or someone you respect in the industry?